 Design Point 1 ( $Q_5 = 6$ cfs, $Q{100} = 30$ cfs) represents developed flows from Basin A (14.2 Ac.).
 This basin develops flows from both on and off-site area that sheet flows in a southwesterly direction towards Hawks Hill Ct. and the existing 30" RCP storm at Design Point.
-At this location both the 5-yr. and 100-yr. flows will be completely captured and toured further downstream.
+At this location both the 5-yr. and 100-yr. flows will be completely captured and routed further downstream.
 Currently this storm system day lights into a natural ravine just west of Hawks Hill Ct. and ultimately into Sand Creek.
-With the construction of this Filing, a portion of this storm pipe will be removed west of the roadway, a Type II storm manhole will be installed to route these flows further east in Hawks Hill Ct. and then south down Antelope Ravine Dr. These developed flows remain consistent as accounted for in the previous Filing 1 approved drainage report at Design Point 18 ( $Q_5 = 6$ cfs, $Q{100} = 30$ cfs). how are these flows treated for water quality?
+With the construction of this Filing, a portion of this storm pipe will be removed west of the roadway, a Type II storm manhole will be installed to route these flows further east in Hawks Hill Ct. and then south down Antelope Ravine Dr. These developed flows enter the existing storm system within Filing 1 and are then treated by FSD Pond 2 at the south end of Filing 1.
+These developed flows remain consistent as accounted for in the previous Filing 1 approved drainage report at Design Point 18 ( $Q_5 = 6$ cfs, $Q{100} = 30$ cfs).
+The emergency overflow route for this sump condition will be over the crown of the roadway and then conveyed directly to Sand Creek via a side lot swale on Lot 32 within a drainage esmt.

-Design Point 2 (Q5 = 2 cfs, Q100 = 4 cfs) represents developed flows from Basin C (1.4 Ac.).
+Design Point 2 ( $Q_5$ = 2 cfs, $Q{100}$ = 4 cfs) represents developed flows from Basin C (1.4 Ac.).
 This basin develops flows from the front yards that then travel as curb and gutter flow down to Design Point 2.
 At this location a 5' Type R Sump Inlet will be installed to completely capture both the 5-yr. and 100-yr. developed flows.
-An 18" RCP storm pipe will then convey these flows further downstream. how are these flows treated for water quality?
+An 18" RCP storm pipe will then convey these flows further downstream.
+These developed flows enter the existing storm system within Filing 1 and are then treated by FSD Pond 2 at the south end of Filing 1.

-Design Point 3 (Q5 = 5 cfs, Q100 = 21 cfs) represents developed flows from Basins B (8.8 Ac.), D (0.20 Ac.) and OS-2 (0.47 Ac.).
+Design Point 3 ( $Q_5$ = 5 cfs, $Q{100}$ = 21 cfs) represents developed flows from Basins B (8.8 Ac.), D (0.20 Ac.) and OS-2 (0.47 Ac.).
 These basins develop flows in a westerly direction towards Antelope Ravine Dr. and then south as curb and gutter flow down to Design Point 3.
 At this location a 15' Type R Sump Inlet will be installed to completely capture both the 5-yr. and 100-yr. developed flows.
 A 30" RCP storm pipe will then convey these flows further downstream.
+These developed flows enter the existing storm system within Filing 1 and are then treated by FSD Pond 2 at the south end of Filing 1.
 The temporary sediment basin within lots 15-17 will be removed along with the completion of the overlot grading for these lots.
+The emergency overflow at this sump condition will pond up 1.0' and then spill over the high point in Antelope Ravine and travel south within the roadway.